CluedIn-io/CluedIn.Documentation/docs/030-administration/010-user-management.md

     ![invite-user-email-2.png](../../assets/images/administration/user-management/invite-user-email-2.png)

-    By default, the user role is OrganizationUser.
+    By default, the user's role is OrganizationUser.
 It means that the user can view all sections and modules in a read-only mode.
 To give the user access to more features within the platform, [add another role to the user](/administration/roles/assign-roles).

 ### Add user via SSO